Comparison between two Gaming Laptop – Acer Predator Helios 300 Vs Lenovo Legion Y540

 The Lenovo Legion Y540 has a USB 3.1 Gen one Type-A port and a 3.5-millimeter audio Jack on the left.
 Simultaneously, the Lenovo Legion Y540 also has icons above all of the ports so you can easily see what you need to plug a cable when standing over from the front, without turning the laptop around.

-It’s worth mentioning that none of these laptops with thunderbolt3 and no SD card slots.
+It’s worth mentioning that none of these laptops has thunderbolt3 and no SD card slots.

 We can also see the speakers here, further towards the front left and right corners, actually on the show for the Lenovo Legion Y540 and towards the sides on the Acer Predator Helios 300.